 Summary:

-The Lincoln-Woodstock Cooperative School District in New Hampshire has only one elementary school, Lin-Wood Public School (Elem), which serves students from the surrounding area.
-This small school of 112 students has faced declining performance in recent years, with a drop in its statewide ranking and overall school quality rating.
+The Lincoln-Woodstock Cooperative School District in New Hampshire is home to a single elementary school, Lin-Wood Public School (Elem), which serves students from the surrounding area.

 Thank you for your feedback!